Science diplomacy and emerging economies

 Trained science diplomats are spread through relevant organisations

-The scale of global challenges linked to technology and involving a wide range of actors from around the globe, beg require greater global focus and cooperation.
-Graduates from science diplomacy-focused training courses, skilled in the languages of science and diplomacy, become increasingly influential actors in state and non-state organisations, and amongst leaders in science.
+Graduates from science diplomacy-focused training courses in emerging economies become increasingly influential actors in state and non-state organisations, and amongst leaders in science.
 The reciprocal benefits of research between disciplines, nations and peoples becomes an increasingly important part of science, and funding becomes dependent on establishing such mutual gains.

 25-yearhorizon